ICFA: Instrumentation, Innovation and Development Panel

 Award Ceremony

-The 2024 Award recipients will be invited to give a presentation at the 16th Pisa Meeting on Advanced Detectors in Isola d’Elba, May 26 – June 1, 2024.
-For the following edition of the awards, the lectures will be held at:
+The 2025 Award recipients will be invited to give a talk at the Vienna Conference on Instrumentation, 2025, held on 17-21 February, 2025, in Vienna, Austria.
+For the following two editions of the awards, the talk will be held at:

 • Technology and Instrumentation in Particle Physics (TIPP), 2026.